-Basic and Diluted Earnings per Common Share.
-Basic earnings per common share is based on net income divided by the weighted-average number of common shares outstanding during the period.
-Diluted earnings per common share include the dilutive effect of stock awards granted using the treasury stock method.
+Under the two-class method, basic earnings per common share is calculated by dividing net income available to common shareholders by the weighted-average number of common shares outstanding during the period, excluding outstanding participating securities.
+Diluted earnings per common share is calculated using the weighted-average number of shares determined for the basic earnings per common share calculation plus the dilutive effect of stock awards using the treasury stock method.
 A reconciliation of the weighted-average shares used in calculating basic earnings per common share and the weighted average common shares used in calculating diluted earnings per common share for the reported periods is provided in "Note 2 - Earnings Per Share."